 1. Topical Treatments

-Veterinary‑approved products such as spot‑on treatments and flea collars are commonly used to kill fleas on pets.
+Veterinary-approved spot-on treatments and flea collars are commonly used to control fleas on pets.

 2. Household Hygiene